Please review the following guidelines and notes before you enable Network Visibility.

 You can monitor .NET applications that are implemented using synchronous calls.
 However, Directory Search and ADO.NET are not supported.

-- This release does not support these Network Flow Map features:
+- This release does not support the following Network Flow Map features:

 - Federated Flow Maps